mdancho84/mdancho84.github.io/_posts/2020-03-18-time-series-machine-learning.md

 - ✅ __Weekly Cyclic Patterns:__ 2 weeks, 3 weeks, 4 weeks

+___We can then build 200+ of new features___ from these core 25+ features by applying well-thought-out time series feature engineering strategies.

 # Time Series Forecast Strategy <br><small>6-Month Forecast of Bike Transaction Counts</small>